Scott Van Slyke, Left Field

 Birthplace: Chesterfield, Missouri

-Scott Van Slyke, left fielder for the Cincinnati Reds, is following in his father Andy's footsteps.
+Scott Van Slyke, left fielder, is following in his father Andy's footsteps.
 The senior Van Slyke was a major league outfielder from 1983 to 1995, playing for four teams and winning two Silver Slugger awards and five Gold Gloves.
 He currently is a coach with the Seattle Mariners.

 Van Slyke started his professional baseball career in the Los Angeles Dodgers' minor league system in 2005.
 He played in the minors from 2005 through most of 2014, joining the Dodgers for 27 games in 2012.